UK Stocks-Factors to watch on Jan. 7

-Jan 7 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 33 points higher at 7,608 on Tuesday, according to financial bookmakers.
+Jan 7 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 33 points higher at 7,608 on Tuesday, according to financial bookmakers, with futures FFIc1 up 0.4% ahead of the cash market open.

+* SHELL: Dutch Shell RDSa.L has planned maintenance at its Queensland Curtis liquefied natural gas (LNG) export plant for mid-2021, a notice on the Australia Energy Market Operator (AEMO) website showed.

+* PREMIER OIL: Premier Oil PMO.L is set to buy stakes in North Sea oilfields Andrew and Shearwater from BP BP.L for $625 million and increase its stake in the Tolmount gas project in a deal with Dana worth $191 million, Premier said.

 * BENTLEY: British luxury carmaker Bentley returned to profitability in 2019, helped by a 5% sales increase after a strong performance in Europe and the Americas, the Volkswagen-owned VOWG_p.DE brand said.

-* Rolls-Royce: Luxury carmaker Rolls-Royce said on Tuesday it recorded a 25% jump in sales in 2019, underpinned by solid demand for its first-ever SUV, Cullinan, just a year after the launch.
+* ROLLS-ROYCE: Luxury carmaker Rolls-Royce said it recorded a 25% jump in sales in 2019, underpinned by solid demand for its first-ever SUV, Cullinan, just a year after the launch.

 * FINANCIAL SECTOR: Britain's financial industry paid a record near-$100 billion in taxes in the year to March, reaffirming its central role in funding the state at a time when its future prospects have been clouded by Brexit.